The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 ➤ Chewing on objects helps soothe sore gums.

-➤ Sleep disturbances are typical during molar eruption.
+➤ Short-term sleep disturbances may happen during molar eruption.

 Frequently Asked Questions